amitmerchant1990/reverie/organizers.md

 ## Commitment (fetching ARR Reviews)

 Venue organizers need to decide the exact mechanism by which they will enable authors of ARR-processed papers to commit to their venue.
-ARR (in collaboration with OpenReview) will then provide access to the all reviews of the commited papers.
+ARR (in collaboration with OpenReview) will then provide access to the all reviews of the committed papers.
 In principle, there are the following options:

 1. The venue uses OpenReview
 	- In this case, the organizers first need to contact OpenReview (`info@openreview.net`) to create their own venue instance and inform the OpenReview that they subscribe to ARR
 	- The venue needs to create a commitment form for authors to commit their ARR-processed papers: there needs to be a field in which authors will simply copy the URL to the OpenReview forum of their ARR submission
 		- For Full ARR venues, this commitment form is the only submission form to be created;
 		- Hybrid venues that use OpenReview may simply augment their regular submission form (for non-ARR submissions) with the field for the ARR URL (for commitment of ARR-processed papers); another possibility is to have two OpenReview instances or two submission forms, one for non-ARR reviewing and another for commitment of ARR-reviews papers.
 We recommend coordinatation with OpenReview to decide on the best configuration;
-		- Instead of importing ARR reviews into the venue's OpenReview instance, OpenReview will provide read access to ARR forums of commited papers to the venue (assigned SACs, PCs)
+		- Instead of importing ARR reviews into the venue's OpenReview instance, OpenReview will provide read access to ARR forums of committed papers to the venue (assigned SACs, PCs)

 2. The venue does not use OpenReview
 	- In this case, the organizers need to figure out how to let the authors of ARR-reviewed papers indicate that they would like to commit to the venue
 		- The authors need to provide a unique identifier of the ARR submission: the URL of the OpenReview forum of the ARR submission (https://openreview.net/forum?id=XXXXXXXXXXX)
-	- The organizers send to ARR the list of commited papers (the list of URLs of OpenReview forums of commited papers)
+	- The organizers send to ARR the list of committed papers (the list of URLs of OpenReview forums of committed papers)
-	- ARR exports the reviews for commited papers and ships them to the venue organizers
+	- ARR exports the reviews for committed papers and ships them to the venue organizers

 ## Informing ARR of venue's decisions

 ARR provides reviews, it does not make any acceptance or rejection decisions for the venues.
-ARR, however, forbids revisions to be submitted to ARR while the paper is under consideration (i.e., commited) for publication in a venue.
+ARR, however, forbids revisions to be submitted to ARR while the paper is under consideration (i.e., committed) for publication in a venue.
 Also, naturally, papers archived in venue's proceedings can no longer be revised and resubmitted to ARR.
 This is why, once the venue finalizes their program/proceedings, organizers need to send back to ARR the list of ARR-reviewed submissions that had been committed, with the indication on whether the paper is archived in venue's proceedings (papers accepted for non-archival participation in the venue, are not forbidden from resubmissions to ARR).